 Lucy Clarkson.
 Lucy Co-Leads the Involvement of People with Personal Experience on the Clinical Psychology Doctorate course at the University of Bath, where she is involved in teaching, committee work and working with trainees on their research.
 She is also a member of the GTiCP Involvement group.
 Having used digital therapy both previously and throughout the pandemic, Lucy is keen to optimise its effectiveness and thinks it offers many opportunities for both service users and professionals.

 Dr Emma Griffith.
 Emma is a Consultant Clinical Psychologist, registered with the Health and Care Professions Council (HCPC), and a British Association of Behavioural and Cognitive Psychotherapies (BABCP) accredited Cognitive and Behavioural Psychotherapist.
-Emma is the Head of Therapies for the Specialised Service of Avon and Wiltshire Partnership NHS Trust and an Honorary Lecturer at the University of Bath.
-In terms of her research, Emma has been involved in multiple journal articles and co-authored a book chapter and treatment manual.
+Emma is Associate Director of Psychological Professions and Allied Health Professionals for Avon and Wiltshire Partnership NHS Trust (AWP; three days a week) and the Head of Therapies for the Specialised Service of AWP.
+She is also an Honorary Lecturer at the University of Bath.
+In terms of her research, Emma has been involved in multiple journal articles, co-authored book chapters and a treatment manual.

 Prof Kate Cavanagh.
 Kate is a Professor of Clinical Psychology at the University of Sussex and Honorary Clinical Research Fellow with Sussex Partnership Foundation NHS Mental Health Trust.
 Her research interests include the development, evaluation and implementation of self-help and digital mental health technologies in public health, workplace wellbeing and healthcare contexts.
 Kate has published widely on the topics of digital interventions, e-mental health, increasing access to psychological therapies and self-help.
 Kate has served as President-Elect of the International Society for Research on Internet Interventions (ISRII), and is a Founding Director of their European partner organisation – European Society for Research on Internet Interventions (ESRII).
 She has served as a consultant to a number of healthcare companies, organisations and international research projects exploring the implementation of digital mental health technologies.
 Kate has contributed to the Health Education England’s Topol review of the Digital Future of Mental Healthcare and its Workforce (2019) and the House of Lords inquiry Beyond Digital: Planning for a Hybrid World (2020).